18F/18f.gsa.gov/_posts/2015-08-06-communicart-tool-will-streamline-purchase-card-process.md

 handle right now, but if you’re interested in getting involved in the future, [drop us a line][8].

 *Correction:* An earlier version of this post stated that Communicart's national rollout would begin in the General Services Administration's Great Lakes Region (Region 5).
-National Capital Region launched Communicart in early July.
+The National Capital Region (Region 11) launched Communicart in early July.

 [1]: https://smartpay.gsa.gov/about-gsa-smartpay/program-statistics